Operation Gothic Serpent: Termination and US withdrawal

 The American public, outraged at the losses sustained, demanded a withdrawal.

 On 6 October 1993, U.S. President Bill Clinton would personally order General Joseph P. Hoar to terminate all combat operations against Somali National Alliance, except in self defence.
-General Hoar would proceed to relay the stand down order to Generals William F. Garrison of Task Force Ranger and Thomas M. Montgomery of the American Quick Reaction Force.
+General Hoar relayed the stand down order to Generals William F. Garrison of Task Force Ranger and Thomas M. Montgomery of the American Quick Reaction Force.
 The following day on 7 October, Clinton publicly announced a major change in course in the mission.

-Substantial U.S. forces would be sent to Somalia as short term reinforcements, but all American forces would be withdrawn from the country by the end of March 1994.
-He would firmly defend American policy in Somalia but admitted that it had been a mistake for American forces to be drawn into the decision "to personalize the conflict" to Aidid.
-He would go on to reappoint the former U.S. Special Envoy for Somalia Robert B. Oakley to signal the administrations return to focusing on political reconciliation.
+Substantial U.S. forces were sent to Somalia as short term reinforcements, but all American forces were ultimately withdrawn from the country by the end of March 1994.
+Clinton firmly defended American policy in Somalia but admitted that it had been a mistake for American forces to be drawn into the decision "to personalize the conflict" to Aidid.
+He later reappointted the former U.S. Special Envoy for Somalia Robert B. Oakley to signal the administrations return to focusing on political reconciliation.
 The stand down order given to U.S. forces in Somalia led other UNOSOM II contingents to effectively avoid any confrontation with the SNA.
 This led to the majority of UNOSOM patrols in Mogadishu to cease and numerous checkpoints in SNA controlled territory to be abandoned.

 On 9 October 1993, Special Envoy Robert B. Oakley arrived in Mogadishu to obtain the release of captured troops and to consolidate a ceasefire with the Somali National Alliance.
-Oakley and General Anthony Zinni would both engage in direct negotiations with representatives of the SNA.
+Oakley and General Anthony Zinni engaged in direct negotiations with representatives of the SNA.
 It was made clear that the manhunt was over, but that no conditions put forward by the SNA would be accepted for the release of prisoners of war.
 On 14 October, Aidid announced in a brief appearance on CNN the release of Black Hawk pilot Michael Durant.

 Three months later all SNA prisoners in U.N. custody were released including Aidid's lieutenants Omar Salad Elmi and Mohamed Hassan Awale, who had been the targets of the 3 October raid.
+It was unknown at the time, but revealed later on that Osama bin Laden and Al Qaeda had a hand in training and equipping the Somali militiamen who inflicted the worst day of casualties in the history of U.S. Special Operations Forces since the Vietnam War.